tyjo/ABC-Discsim/README.md

-# _Inference under a spatially-continuous coalescent model_ (in progress)
+# _Demographic inference under a spatially-continuous coalescent model_ (in progress)

-Simulation code used for data generation in _Inference under a spatially-continuous coalescent model_.
-This is a work in progress.
+Simulation code used for data generation in _Demographic inference under a spatially-continuous coalescent model_.

 ## Dependencies
 * Python v2.7